luna-c/luna-c.github.io/_posts/2015-06-22-Harpooning-the-Whale.md

 Yes, the [Number of the Beast](https://en.wikipedia.org/wiki/Number_of_the_Beast) equals the word occurrences of whale(s) in Moby Dick. **Yes, the Number of the Beast directly linked to the whale is hidden in the text!**

-If we're splitting hairs my analysis was oversimplified.
-The **666** result ignores all instances split with punctuation attached--i.e. *whales,* or *whales.* or *whales;*.
-Acknowledging the gaps in my program, I still love this whale count because I found a way to connect the Beast, another major mythological icon, to the whale.
+There are obvious gaps in my program.
+For example, the **666** count ignores all instances split with punctuation attached--i.e. *whales,* or *whales.* or *whales;*.
+Nevermind, how all the occurences might not be talking about **THE WHALE**(Moby Dick).
+Overlooking its many shortcomings while using my dramatic simplification, I love this whale count because I found a connection betwee the Beast, a major mythological icon, and the whale.
 By doing so, I created--with the help of Python--yet another allegory concealed in Melville's text.

-This program gave me the amazing feeling of successfully programming a solution x1000.
-It showed me just how much enjoyment and understanding I can potentially derive from programming.
+So I got that amazing feeling of successfully programming a solution x1000.
+Creating this program showed me just how much enjoyment and understanding I can potentially derive from programming.
+I create what is meaningful--in programs and in narratives.

 You can find my full program [here](https://github.com/luna-c/moby-dick-word-analysis).
 This blog is associated with **lunacy** for a reason!